alienflip/zku.one-Course/week_3/README.md

 3. How would two players pick a random and mutually exclusive subsets of a set?
 For instance, in a poker game, how would two players decide on a hand through the exchange of messages on a blockchain?
 ```
+If the total number of cards is n, and we want to pick a subset of size k, then each player should pick 2*k cards each using a VDF.
+We then can go one card by one, and pick the first k distinct cards.
+Since there are 2*k cards, we can be sure there are enough distinct cards, so that whe we pick the first k distinct cards, we will have a random subset of size k.
 ```

 ### [InterRep](https://github.com/alienflip/zku/tree/main/week_3/interRep)